garrandall/popular-music-data/tracks/you-keep-me-hanging-on-wilson-pickett.md

 Why do you keep comin' round
 Playin' with my heart no no
 Why don't you get on out of my life
-And let me make a brand new start ooh oo
+And let me make a brand new start ohoo

 Set me free
 Why don't you baby